 There are a few ways you can look at Mac desktop or Mac laptop deals.
 Should you only compare the latest models?
 Do you take into consideration refurbished items or something you can buy on Craigslist?
 Do you add the price of necessary accessories (as is the case with Mac mini)?

 In other words, the answer to the best Apple laptop deals is always a combination of a few different aspects and your particular situation.
-However, if we were only to look at the price in the 2020 lineup, the cheapest Mac you could buy would be the 3.6 GHz Quad-Core Mac mini for just $799.
+However, if we were only to look at the price in the 2023 lineup, the cheapest Mac you could buy would be the Apple M1 chip with 8-core CPU, 8-core GPU, and 16-core Neural Engine Mac starting at just $699.

 As mentioned above, such a conclusion might not be the most representative for your situation.
 For example, Mac mini would require an external monitor as well as a keyboard and trackpad (or mouse) to work, which is likely to put it above the cheap MacBook Air that starts at $999.
 The most affordable iMac is also not far from that price point and starts at $1,099.